acnazarejr/fdet/README.md

 - :star: Real-time face detection;
 - :star: Support for batch detection (useful for fast detection in multiple images and videos);
-- :star: Ease of use through python library or command-line app;
+- :star: Ease of use through python library or command-line tool;
 - :star: Provide a unified interface to assign 'CPU' or 'GPU' devices;
 - :star: Multiple GPU's support;
 - :star: Automatic on-demand model weights download;